WE ARE NOT ACCEPTING APPLICATIONS AT THIS TIME.

 The test requires an applicant to complete several specified physical tasks in a given sequence within an allotted time frame.
 An orientation and walk through is conducted prior to testing.
 No one will be allowed to take the test unless he/she fully understands what is expected.

-To simulate a deputy on duty, applicants will be required to wear a weighted utility belt during the physical testing session.
-This belt is intended to simulate the weight of a police belt, and will be provided.
+To simulate a deputy on duty, applicants will be required to wear a weighted vest during the physical testing session.
+This vest is intended to simulate the weight of a police belt, and will be provided.

 - Patrol Car: To begin the test, the candidate sits in the driver's seat of a patrol car with the doors closed and awaits further instructions.